 One other option as pet owners is to make your own dog food.
 This method ensures that your dog's diet only contains ingredients you know he can have, but it can also become a costly and time-consuming endeavor and will also require some trial and error along the way.
 However, it may also do wonders for digestive issues and sensitive skin.

 Since you decide what ingredients go into this food, you can also choose a protein, make it a grain free dog food option, and possibly even improve your dog's health.

 Once you have determined the cause of your dog’s allergies, you should select a food source that doesn’t contain any ingredients for which your dog exhibits even slight allergic reactions.
 You should focus on simple mixtures that will give your pet all of the necessary dietary requirements for healthy growth and development, while not placing them in danger of a severe allergic reaction that can lead to rashes, fur-loss, digestive problems, and itching.

-If you are treating your dog from a to pic dermatitis, make sure to soothe your dog’s skin with an ointment or some other remedy depending on the canine’s skin type.
+If you are treating your dog with atopic dermatitis, make sure to soothe your dog’s skin with an ointment or some other remedy depending on the canine’s skin type.
 This is preferable to washing the dog more than usual as water can dry the skin and fuzz the fur, making the problem worse.
 Aside from applying skincare, brush your dog regularly, which will not only assist in clearing any skin problems but will also calm the dog down and make it feel more at ease during this period.

-When the problem has cleared, remain feeding your pet dog food for skin allergies as you have only removed the symptoms, but not the underlying problem.
-As with humans, allergies never really go away, they can be avoided solely by having a good diet and a clean environment.
+When the problem has cleared, continue feeding your pet dog food for skin allergies as you have only removed the symptoms, but not the underlying problem.
+As with humans, allergies never really go away; they can be avoided solely by having a good diet and a clean environment.